l3nz/say_cheez_ex/README.md

 - The name of this project, its version, the version of Elixir and OTP
 - When the project was built, where was it built and by which user, the build number (if available)
 - The current Git SHA that was built, when the last commit was made and by whom.
-- A set of properties aboz the current BEAM VM (architecture, word size, etc.)
+- A set of properties about the current BEAM VM (architecture, word size, etc.)
 - The host name that this project was built on
 - The mix environment that this project was built in (e.g. "prod" or "dev" or "test")